ipfs/specs/src/routing/http-routing-v1.md

 - `Signature` is a string with multibase-encoded binary signature that provides integrity and authenticity of the `Payload` field.
   - Signature is created by following below steps:
     1. Convert `Payload` to deterministic, ordered [DAG-JSON](https://ipld.io/specs/codecs/dag-json/spec/) map notation
-    2. Prefix the DAG-JSON bytes with ASCII string `PUT /routing/v1 announcement:`
+    2. Prefix the DAG-JSON bytes with ASCII string `POST /routing/v1 announcement:`
     3. Sign the bytes with the private key of the Peer ID specified in the `Payload.ID`.
        - Signing details for specific key types should follow [libp2p/peerid specs](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#key-types), unless stated otherwise.
   - Client SHOULD sign every announcement.